A Note to the Host

 “An Oktoberfest party is the perfect time to try a German or Bavarian inspired menu.
 But there's no need to wait for a Bavarian holiday.
 German food is hearty and easy to prepare.
 Enjoy some of our favorite recipes from schnitzel to spätzle, sausage to strudel, and more!”

-German Red Cabbage is a sweet salad that can be served hot or cold.
-This recipe was shared by Uli Lengenberg, Master Butcher at Uli's Famous Sausage.
-Serve Uli's Red Cabbage with his homemade, all natural gourmet sausages!
+German Apple Red Cabbage is a sweet salad that can be served hot or cold.
+This cabbage salad recipe was shared by Uli Lengenberg, Master Butcher at Uli's Famous Sausage.

 German Spätzle Noodles